 How to make a Ginger Whiskey Cocktail with Pears 👇

 - 1 Small Saucepan OR Mason Jar (for making honey simple syrup)

 - 2 ounces Pear Nectar or Juice

-- ½ Lemon – juice
+- ½ whole Lemon – juiced (about 2 tablespoons)

-- 1 ounce Ginger Honey Simple Syrup
+- 1 ounce Ginger Honey Simple Syrup (SEE BELOW)

-- Ginger Ale , to taste
+- Ginger Ale - to taste

-- Make the simple syrup: In a small saucepot combine honey, water and ginger.
+- Make the simple syrup: In a small saucepan combine honey, water and ginger.
 Bring to a gentle simmer over medium heat, stirring, until honey dissolves into water.
 Remove from heat and set aside to steep for 20 minutes.
 Strain into a container, discarding ginger, cover and refrigerate until ready to use.

-- Pour over ice in glass and top with a bit of ginger ale.
-Garnish with pear slices, a lemon wedge and a few pieces of crystallized ginger on a skewer.
+- Garnish and serve: Adorn your cocktail glass with pear slices, a lemon wedge and a few pieces of crystallized ginger on a skewer.
+Enjoy!

-*Ginger Honey Simple Syrup will keep, covered in the fridge for up to 2 weeks.
+- Ginger Honey Simple Syrup will keep, covered in the fridge for up to 2 weeks.